Learn

 Stricter advertising standards

 The new guidelines introduced significant changes to how cosmetic procedures can be advertised.
-The use of testimonials from social media influencers in advertising cosmetic procedures is now banned.
+The use of endorsements from social media influencers in advertising cosmetic procedures is now banned.
 Advertising cosmetic procedures to individuals under 18 is prohibited.
 Advertisements for higher risk cosmetic procedures must now include information about the practitioner performing them, including their qualifications and registration.
 The trivialisation or sexualisation of cosmetic procedures in advertising is expressly prohibited.

 A 7-day cooling off period for under-18s